kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 ![kubevirt_virtual_machine](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/kubevirt_virtual_machine.png "KubeVirt VM = KVM+qemu")

 The VM Launch flow is shown in the following diagram.
 Since the user posts a VM manifest to the cluster until the Kubelet spins up the VM pod.
-And finaly the virt-handler instructs the virt-launcher how to launch the qemu.
+And finally the virt-handler instructs the virt-launcher how to launch the qemu.

 ![kubevirt_vm_launch_flow](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/kubevirt_vm_launch_flow.png "KubeVirt VM launch flow")